khakhalin/notes/keywords/bash.md

 * `which command_name` - tries to find the command in the PATH (see below), but instead of implementing it, returns the full path to where it was found
 * `sh file_name` - execute this file's contents as a script, in a _fork_ shell.
 It means that all variables that were set by this time will be inherited, but if `file_name` creates new environment variables, they will be dropped once `sh` execution is over.
 For example, if you change the working directory inside the `file_name` script, it won't change the working directory in the shell from which `sh` was called.
 * `source file_name` - execute this file's contents as a script in the current shell.
 Apparently `. file_name` is a synonym.
+* `&&` - to concat 2 commands, so that the 2nd one runs only if the 1st one succeeds
 * `>` - redirects command output
 * `>>` - redirects command output, but making it append output
 * `|` - chains commands, such as output of the left command becomes input for the right one.